DEFRA/defra-wdio-core/README.md

 ## Writing Tests

-If using Cucumber, there are some Step Definitions included in the Core, simply write features using the following statements (e.g. 'I click the "Continue" button'):
+If using Cucumber, there are some Step Definitions included in the Core, simply write features using the following statements (e.g. 'I enter "Rick Sanchez" in the "input" with the "name" of "FullName"):

 ```
 I click the {string} button *
 I click the {string} link *
 I enter {string} in the {string} with the {string} of {string} *